darektoa/simple-user-management/README.md

 -   Type `php artisan key:generate` in terminal
 -   Type `php artisan migrate --seed` in terminal
 -   After that serve the project with `php artisan serve` in your terminal
+-   And run `pnpm run build` in your terminal for build the react views
 -   If you want to change the react view, please run `pnpm run dev` in your second terminal
 -   Voila! your project is ready to use